Skip to main content

 https://stbrendans.paymystudent.com/portal/

-Students will need to provide some basic details confirming who lives in the household and will then be asked to upload some documents providing details of household income.
-The documents that we need to see will be dependent on what type of income your family receives.
+Students will need to provide some basic details and will be asked to upload specific documents providing details of household income.
+The documents that we need to see will depend on what type of income your family receives.

 What documents do I need to apply?